 Arrive at Ljubljana Airport and take either a public or a private transfer to your hotel at Lake Bled.
 Meet our representative, who will brief you on the walks and give you the maps and the documentation needed for your trip.
 Walk around the beautiful glacial Lake Bled, one of the most picturesque locations in the world, with its unique island church sitting proudly in the lake, and the castle perched high upon a cliff standing guard over the town.

-- Accommodation: 3 or 4-star hotel in Bled (Triglav or similar)
+- Accommodation: 4-star hotel in Bled (Triglav or similar)

 - Walking for the day: none/walk around the lake